What does this control check?

 1. Open Finder and navigate to Downloads

-5. All remaining export files should be recent (accessed within 30 days)
+6. All remaining export files — visible or hidden — should be recent (accessed within 30 days)